lukexyz/CraftVision/README.md

   <img src="https://github.com/lukexyz/CraftVision/blob/master/output/assortment_0c.png?raw=true">
 </p>

 Ever accidentally enjoyed a sub-standard beverage?
-Ever wondered whether your premium IPA was fresh and delicious — or simply your brain trying to desperately self-justify the exorbitant asking price.
+Ever wondered whether your premium IPA was fresh and delicious — or simply your brain trying to desperately self-justify the exuberant asking price.
 Well, fear no longer.

-Now with the wisdom of the crowd, you too can calibrate a uniquely typical palette for craft breweries with _CraftVision_.
+Now with the wisdom of the crowd, you too can calibrate a uniquely typical palette for craft brews with _CraftVision_.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Identify craft beers that pass the Critic's judgement` ★★★★★

 ## Methodology